Who does Roosevelt Warm Springs (RWS) serve?

 What level of supervision is provided to the students?

-The level of supervision provided here is minimal supervision.
-Staff members are available 24 hours a day, 7 days a week but do not accompany students to where they need to go on campus after they have been oriented to the campus.
-This setting is much like a college setting in that the students are allowed to make decisions about their activities outside of class and work and have a high level of independence and freedom.
+The level of supervision provided at RWS is minimal.
+Staff members are available 24 hours a day, 7 days a week for assistance, but do not accompany students throughout campus.
+This setting is much like a college campus in that the students are allowed to make decisions about their activities outside of class and work and have a high level of independence and freedom.

 If someone required a paraprofessional to be with them full-time in the school setting or parents are not comfortable leaving them without supervision, the client most likely would not be able to manage this level of independence.